rangsimanketkaew/deepcv/README.md

 ## Packages requirements

-To install all dependencies packages of DeepCV, you can follow either following ways:
+To install all dependencies packages of DeepCV, you can follow either following way:

 1. All at once (for the users)